-I am under 18 and am emancipated.
-Who has the right to get and amend my medical
+I am under 18 and am married.
+Who has the right to get and amend my medical record?

-In the District of Columbia, if you are married or are serving in the armed forces (or have done these things in the past), you are considered to be emancipated.
-There are also other circumstances, which depend on the amount of control a minor has over his support or life, where minors are considered emancipated.
-If you are under 18 and emancipated, you have the right to consent to your own medical treatment.
+You do.
+In Delaware, if you are under 18 and married, you have the right to consent to your own medical treatment.
 You also have the right to get and amend medical records that are related to this treatment.
-Your parents generally do not have the right to access your medical record once you are emancipated.
+Your parents generally do not have the right to access your medical record once you are married.

-I am an unemancipated minor but I can legally consent to certain kinds of medical treatment without my parents' permission.
+I am a minor but I can legally consent to certain kinds of medical treatment without my parents' permission.
 Who has the right to get and amend my records that are related to this treatment?